Rclarkeweb/Random-Animal-Fact-Generator/README.md

 # Random Animal Fact Generator
 This project allows a user to generate a random fact about an animal when they click a button.
 I built this project as I love animals and learning new things about them and also wanted to practise with JavaScript.
-I wanted the project to be very minimalistic in it's appearance and user friendly.

 *****
 ### The project features:
 + An Animated title that changes its gradient colour.